 (tabular dollar amounts expressed in thousands of United States dollars, except per share amounts)

-7. Acquisition and Sale of Oro Silver Resources Ltd. (continued)
+7. Acquisition and Disposition of Companies (continued)

-(b) Sale of Oro Silver Resources Ltd. (continued)
+- (a) Oro Silver Resources Ltd. (continued) - (ii) Sale of Oro Silver Resources Ltd. (continued)

 The reported cash flows from discontinued operations from the sale of Oro Silver are as follows: